pytorch/pytorch/docs/source/optim.rst

-Instead of loading a state according to the order of parameters (the default approach), this hook can be used to load according to the parameters' names::
+As a third example, instead of loading a state according to the order of parameters (the default approach), this hook can be used to load according to the parameters' names::

     def names_matching(optimizer, state_dict):